20centcroak/github-cheatsheet/cheatsheet.md

 Finally *HEAD* points to the *master* branch label which points to the last commit.
 We can also see that no commit have been added in the *master branch between the fork and the merge.
 Note that *develop* branch label and the tracking branch *origin/develop* points on the commit before the fork.
-Let delete references to the develop branche
+Let delete references to the develop local and remote branches:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1NDA3NjcwNiwxOTUxNzAxNDMzLDE0ND
+eyJoaXN0b3J5IjpbLTIwMDQ0OTk0MTksMTk1MTcwMTQzMywxND
-E2NjYzNzAsMTU5MTM5MzQ5OSwtMTY0MjYwODE5NCwtMTUxMzMw
+QxNjY2MzcwLDE1OTEzOTM0OTksLTE2NDI2MDgxOTQsLTE1MTMz
-MjgyLDExNTkzNjM1ODcsMTk5NjQ2Nzc3OSwzNTk2NDUwNzYsLT
+MDI4MiwxMTU5MzYzNTg3LDE5OTY0Njc3NzksMzU5NjQ1MDc2LC
-U5MDU0MzYyNiwzMzIzNDkyNzksMTY5NDMxNzUxNywtMTgzNDE5
+01OTA1NDM2MjYsMzMyMzQ5Mjc5LDE2OTQzMTc1MTcsLTE4MzQx
-OTcwLDMwOTYzNDM5NSwtNDEzMDA3NjI5LC0yMjQ4MzIzNzIsMj
+OTk3MCwzMDk2MzQzOTUsLTQxMzAwNzYyOSwtMjI0ODMyMzcyLD
-Q1OTg3NzI3LDEyNDQxMTk2NTIsLTc3ODA1MjkyOSwtMTk0MjI2
+I0NTk4NzcyNywxMjQ0MTE5NjUyLC03NzgwNTI5MjksLTE5NDIy
-MDM1Ml19
+NjAzNTJdfQ==
 -->